hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/gaia-bedload.md

 The calculation of {term}`bedload <Bedload>` transport requires expert knowledge about the modeled ecosystem for judging whether the system is sediment supply-limited or transport capacity-limited {cite:p}`church_morphodynamics_2015`.

 Sediment supply-limited rivers
-: A sediment supply-limited river is characterized by clearly visible incision trends indicating that the river's runoff could potentially transport more sediment than is available in the river.
+: A sediment supply-limited river is characterized by clearly visible incision trends indicating that the flow could potentially transport more sediment than is available in the river.
 Sediment-supply limited river sections typically occur downstream of dams, which represent an insurmountable barrier for sediment.
 Thus, in a supply-limited river, the **flow competence** (hydrodynamic force or **transport capacity**) is insufficient to mobilize a typically coarse riverbed, but it is sufficient for transporting external sediment supply.

 Transport capacity-limited (alluvial) rivers
-: A transport capacity-limited river is characterized by sediment abundance where the river's runoff is too small to transport all available sediment during a flood.
-Sediment accumulations (i.e., the alluvium) are present and the channel tends to braid into {term}`anabranches <Anabranch>`.
+: A transport capacity-limited river is characterized by sediment abundance where the flow is too small to transport all available sediment during a flood.
+Sediment accumulations (i.e., the alluvium) are present and the channel tends to braid into {term}`anabranches <Anabranch>` (or to anastomose in fine/sand-dominated environments).
 Thus, the **flow competence** (or **transport capacity**) is insufficient to transport the entire amount of available sediment (external supply and riverbed).

 ```{admonition} Limitation types vary in space and in time
 :class: important
 The channel types may strongly vary in space between river sections or segments and in time.
 For instance, the same river section that appears to be supply-limited because of insufficient flow competence may turn into a transport capacity-limited section during a flood when high discharges exert high shear stresses on the riverbed.
 The spatio-temporal variation of transport limitation types is particularly pronounced in near-census, healthy river ecosystems that are perpetually adjusting to a morphodynamic equilibrium.
 ```

-The following figures feature sediment supply-limited river sections and a transport capacity-limited river section.
+The following figures illustrate sediment supply-limited river reaches and a transport capacity-limited river reach.

 `````{tab-set}
 ````{tab-item} Artificially sediment supply-limited